Primary PE and Sports Funding

 Purchasing some school PE kit has helped to avoid pupils not taking part in PE lessons or extra-curricular clubs just because they haven't got any kit to wear.
 The kit system in place, allows pupils to not panic if they have forgotten their kit and know that they can borrow one and still take part.
 It has also reduced the amount of non-participants in PE lessons.

 Medals for competitions have provided children with an incentive and a sense of achievement.
 The children love receiving a medal/reward for their teamwork, performance and good sportsmanship.
 Having rewards in place encourages other children to want to succeed and get involved in sport.

-A variety of clubs has significantly improved the number of children attending clubs as the different activities appeal to different children (see table below for figures).
+A variety of clubs has significantly improved the number of children attending clubs as the different activities appeal to different children).